Wild Women

 -

-Arrive & Settle In: Meet in Portland at 10am.
-We drive together to the Duffy Lake — about 3 hours — with one stop along the way.
+Arrive & Settle In: Meet at my place just outside of Silverton, OR at 10am.
+Go through gear and pack our packs together.
+Drive to Duffy Lake Trailhead— about 1.45 hours — with one stop along the way.
 We hike approximately 3.5 miles to basecamp, set up home for the next three nights, and ease into the wilderness together.
 In the evening we gather around the fire for our opening ceremony — setting intentions and welcoming what wants to come through.

 -